Master of Science in Construction Management

 The Department of Construction Science typically awards 30 graduate students financial aid.
 The Department of Construction Science has a limited number of graduate program scholarships that qualifies the student for in-state tuition.
 Additional opportunities exist for appointments as Graduate Assistant-Research (GAR), Graduate Assistant-Teaching (GAT), and Graduate Assistant-Non-Teaching (GANT).
 These assistantship positions are very competitive and each qualifies the student for in-state tuition.

-Occasionally, the Department of Construction Science is offered scholarship and fellowship funds from other sources, such as the School of Architecture or Texas A&M University.
+Occasionally, the Department of Construction Science is offered scholarship and fellowship funds from other sources, such as the College of Architecture or Texas A&M University.
 Applicants must have submitted their complete application package by the first week of January to be considered for these opportunities.